Ryan Navarro: Oakland Raiders

-In 2017, Navarro signed with the Oakland Raiders after going undrafted in the 2017 NFL Draft.
-He wouldn’t make the final roster.
+In 2017, Navarro signed with the Oakland Raiders after going undrafted in the 2017 NFL draft.
+He would not make the final roster.

 Washington Redskins

 In 2018, Navarro was signed by the Washington Redskins for mini camps.
 Once again, he did not make the final roster.

 Memphis Express

 In 2018, Navarro signed with the Memphis Express of the Alliance of American Football for the 2019 AAF season.
 The league ceased operations in April 2019.

 Los Angeles Wildcats

-In October 2019, Navarro was selected by the Los Angeles Wildcats in the 2020 XFL Draft's open phase.
+In October 2019, Navarro was selected by the Los Angeles Wildcats in the 2020 XFL draft's open phase.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Philadelphia Stars

-Navarro was selected in the 35th round of the 2022 USFL Draft by the Philadelphia Stars.
+Navarro was selected in the 35th round of the 2022 USFL draft by the Philadelphia Stars.
+He re-signed with the Stars on September 30, 2023.
+The Stars folded when the XFL and USFL merged to create the United Football League (UFL).